 Organized labor doesn't waste too many opportunities when it comes to promoting illegal immigration.
 For over a dozen years, in fact, the AFL-CIO has made it official policy to support the granting of amnesty to persons living illegally here.
 But with the House of Representatives unlikely to follow the Senate's lead in passing immigration amnesty/surge legislation, unions are drawing ever closer to "day laborer" radical nonprofit groups in hopes of persuading legislators to come around.
 The best-known of these is the Los Angeles-based National Day Laborer Organizing Network, or NDLON.

 On September 18, Johnny Torres Jr., former secretary-treasurer of Glass, Molders, Pottery, Plastics & Allied Workers International Union Local 259, was sentenced in U.S. District Court for the Western District of Texas to three years of probation for embezzling funds from the Waco union.
 He also was ordered to pay $9,947 in restitution, plus a $1,000 fine and a $100 special assessment.
 Torres had pleaded guilty in July after being indicted in May.
 The actions follow an investigation by the U.S. Labor Department's Office of Labor-Management Standards.

-On July 8, Francisco Smalls, president of American Federation of Government Employees Local 2263, was sentenced in U.S. District Court for the District of New Mexico to two years of probation for embezzling funds from the Albuquerque union.
-He also was ordered to pay $6,726 in restitution and a $100 assessment.
-Smalls had pleaded guilty in January.
+On September 19, William Mochrie, former secretary-treasurer of United Steelworkers Local 28, was sentenced in U.S. District Court for the Northern District of New York to two years of probation for making false entries in union financial records to cover up embezzlement of funds from the Castleton-on-Hudson, N.Y. (near Albany) union.
+He also was ordered to pay the remaining restitution of $14,569 plus a $25 assessment.
+Mochrie had been charged on May 8 and pleaded guilty two weeks later.
 The actions follow a probe by the Labor Department's Office of Labor-Management Standards.